 - What are the turnaround times for delivery of images/products?

 4. Discuss the fine print.
-Dieter Chaney Photography (Anaheim, CA) also advises asking a photographer if they have "a proper business license and if they carry professional liability insurance.
-You will find that many `freelance' photographers are not licensed or insured properly.
+We also advise asking a photographer if they have a proper business license and if they carry professional liability insurance.
+Some `freelance' photographers may not be licensed or insured properly.
 Be sure to ask about copyrights and usage of the images created.
-Ask any questions you may have about payment schedules, cancellations, rescheduling and refunds of retainers."
+Ask any questions you may have about payment schedules, cancellations, rescheduling and refunds of retainers.

 5. The photographer should ask questions too!
 The photographer you are considering should also have plenty of questions for you, the client.
-Photographer Marc Pagani (New Orleans, LA) states that "the photographer should ask what the client's vision is for the images overall.
-They should also ask questions about event timeline - getting information on all of the basic details like starting time and location."
-Once you have found a photographer that you are seriously interested in, Rob White of Rob White Photography (New York, NY) suggests that you ask yourself three questions before you proceed to booking:
+The photographer should ask what the client's vision is for the images overall.
+They should also ask questions about event timeline - getting information on all of the basic details like starting time and location.
+Once you have found a photographer that you are seriously interested in, we suggest that you ask yourself three questions before you proceed to booking:

 - Price - Does the photographer fit into your budget?